 GUEST BLOG POST: Writing on the Hands On Fundraising blog, Ephraim explains why your nonprofit needs to provide content that interests the target audience and not what you want to push out.
 Less we, more you.

 It was a fun presentation mixing the good and the bad.
 A chance to groan, cringe, shake one’s head in disapproval but also to smile and laugh.
 The goal was to learn from the mistakes and successes of others.

-All attendees received a “cheat sheet” that summarized the presentation, with the elements and main points of each.
+All attendees received a “cheat sheet” that summarized the presentation.